oval-group/oval-bab/README.md

 In addition, code to run the framework on the OVAL and COLT datasets from VNNCOMP 2020 (see section 8.1 of [De Palma et al. (2021b)](https://arxiv.org/abs/2104.06718)) is contained in `./tools/bab_tools/bab_runner.py`.

+### Supported network structures

+The network to be verified/bounded (either via `.onnx` parsing or directly from a list of `torch` layers) must have the following form:

+    pre-layer transforms" (this includes additions, multiplications --this covers normalization--, reshapings, flattenings, etc) -> linear (nn.Linear or nn.Conv2d) -> ReLU() -> "pre-layer transforms" -> linear -> ReLU() -> "pre-layer transforms" -> linear

 ## Installation
 The code was implemented assuming to be run under `python3.6`.